ajithvcoder/emlo4-session-15-ajithvcoder/README.md

 ## EMLOV4-Session-15 Assignment - Kubernetes - III: EKS, ALB, Auto Scaling

-Using Helm charts, we are deploying a `cat-dog model service` hosted on a FastAPI server.
+Using Helm charts, we are deploying a `cat-dog model service` hosted on a FastAPI server with loadbalancer and auto scaling capablity in `AWS EKS` platform.
 Alongside, a `backend service built with FastAPI` handles requests.
 The `NextJS UI service` functions as the front-end interface for users.
 Additionally, a `Redis caching service` is integrated to enhance performance.
 Finally its exposed to internet with `aws-loadbalancers`.
 Cluster autoscaling(`CA`) and horizontal pod autoscaling(`HPA`) is used for `model-server`

 ### Contents